Thirulok-Ranganathan/SecureCloud_Custom_drive/README.md

 This will install the necessary Python packages listed in the requirements.txt file.

+Step 3: Enable Google Drive API and Dropbox API in your developer console referring the official documentation available in internet and place the json file in the project folder and link the account using token inside the application.

 <h4>Contributions</h4>
 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please submit an issue or a pull request on the GitHub repository.